elct9620/clean-architecture-in-ts-2025/CONVENTIONS.md

 ## Comments

-- Do not use comments to explain what the code does, write code that is self-explanatory.
 - Only use comments use JSDoc to document the public API of a module.

 ## Source Code Organization